leinson/fullstackopen/README.md

 # fullstackopen

-Full Stack open exercises, course by University of Helsinki
+Full Stack open exercises.
+Course by University of Helsinki